rmsanchez93/ajax_fetch_intro/README.md

 Lets consider Facebook, Instagram, Twitter

-Take 2 minutes, and using what we have learned in class so far lets come up with a way to build facebook.
-We know how to grab elements, how to create and add to element on our HTML.

 There's a lot of people on facebook and we as developers can *not* stay writing javascript for every single user.
 So where does this data come from, if it's not hardcoded or in dynamic javascript yet?

 ## *Servers Connected to Databases*